Roshan1299/Memory_Game/README.md

 An array of card objects with name and img properties.
 Functions to create the game board, flip cards, and check for matches.
 Event listeners to handle user interactions.

+## How to Play

+1. Open the index.html file in a web browser.
+2. The game board will be displayed with all cards face down.
+3. Click on any two cards to flip them and reveal the images.
+4. If the images match, the cards will stay face up.
+If not, they will be flipped back after a short delay.
+5. Continue flipping cards until all pairs are found.
+6. The score and game status will be displayed at the top of the page.

+## Customization

+To customize the game, you can modify the following:

+Card Images: Update the cardArray in app.js with new images and names.
+Grid Size: Adjust the number of cards in the cardArray to change the grid size.
+Styling: Modify styles.css to change the look and feel of the game.